RobTillaart/X9C10X/README.md

 _Note: Ω Ohm sign = ALT-234_

-The library keeps track of the position of the potentiometer, but the user should set it with **setPosition(pos, true);** Otherwise the library and device will probably not be in sync.
+The X9C10X object keeps track of the position of the potentiometer, but the user should set it with **setPosition(pos, true);** Otherwise the library and device will probably not be in sync.